brege/oshea-plugins/hierarchy-table/README.md

     Example: See `hierarchy-table-example.md`.

-2.  **Ensure the plugin is registered** in your `md-to-pdf` configuration (XDG or project-level `config.yaml`).
+2.  **Ensure the plugin is registered** in your `oshea` configuration (XDG or project-level `config.yaml`).
     Example registration:
     ```yaml
     # In your main config.yaml
     document_type_plugins:
-      hierarchy-table: "/path/to/md-to-pdf-plugins/hierarchy-table/hierarchy-table.config.yaml"
+      hierarchy-table: "/path/to/oshea-plugins/hierarchy-table/hierarchy-table.config.yaml"
     ```

 3.  **Convert your file:**
     ```bash
-    md-to-pdf convert your_slide_content.md --plugin hierarchy-table --outdir ./slides
+    oshea convert your_slide_content.md --plugin hierarchy-table --outdir ./slides
     ```

 ## Customization